 Especially during the summer months, spending at least a couple of hours relaxing on the beach can be a fantastically rejuvenating experience in between all those sightseeing.

-As the Platja de la Barceloneta is easily accessible either walking or by public transport, it is also the perfect spot for a sundowner after a long day spent chasing art’n’culture.
+As the Platja de la Barceloneta is easily accessible either by walking or by public transport, it is also the perfect spot for a sundowner after a long day spent chasing art’n’culture.

 Fusion Food